Homegear/python3-homegear/README.md

 ## Prerequisites

-The extension requires `libhomegear-ipc` to be installed.
+The extension requires `libhomegear-ipc` to be installed and it needs at least Python version 3.5.
 To install it, add the Homegear APT repository for your distribution (see https://homegear.eu/downloads.html) and execute

 ```bash
 apt install libhomegear-ipc